Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 November 2025 05.29.23 UTC
+- WIB: Kamis, 27 November 2025 06.26.21 UTC
-- WITA: Kamis, 27 November 2025 06.29.23 UTC
+- WITA: Kamis, 27 November 2025 07.26.21 UTC
-- WIT: Kamis, 27 November 2025 07.29.23 UTC
+- WIT: Kamis, 27 November 2025 08.26.21 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: funny
+Kategori: technology